Alexandra Palace to Tottenham Hale Walk

 1. From the platform go up steps to the station footbridge.
 Alexandra Palace is on the hill to your left, but at most times you will have to go out through the ticket hall on the right and double back across the railway on the adjacent public footbridge.

 2. At the end of the bridge go up a slope to a road, cross over and turn left.
-As the road bends right into Alexandra Park the pavement becomes a tarmac path climbing steadily above the level of the road.
+As the road bends right into Alexandra Park the pavement becomes a surfaced path climbing steadily above the level of the road.

 The park opened to the public in 1863 and was named after the Princess of Wales (Alexandra of Denmark), who had married the future Edward Ⅶ earlier that year.